sschonss/auto-print/README.md

 ## Inglês / English

-This system was developed to automate the process of printing images on a specific printer, logging relevant information to a log file.
-The system consists of two scripts, one in Bash for Unix-like systems and another in PowerShell for Windows.
+This system was developed to automate the process of printing images on a specific printer while logging relevant information to a log file.
+The system consists of two scripts, one in Bash for Unix-like systems and another in PowerShell for Windows, respectively.Features:
-Features:

 - Automated Printing:
         The scripts accept the image name as a parameter and check if the file exists in the specified directory.